rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 ### Additional information

-Having a compromised user can have a negative impact on your business.
+Having a compromised user can negatively impact your business.
 To reduce the risk of an account compromise, consider enforcing strong password policies and enabling [multi-factor authentication for users in Office 365](/how-to/manage-multi-factor-authentication-for-users-in-office-365/).